vidify/vidify.org-source/content/wiki/audiosync-extension.md

 date: 2020-04-05
 ---

 You'll realize that some videos aren't exactly in sync.
-That's because the videos are played from YouTube, and they are usually different versions of the song, have intros and outros...
-Although this is very complicated to fix, Vidify has an audio synchronization extension.
+That's because the videos are played from YouTube, and they are usually different versions of the song, have intros and outros... which mess up the timing.
+Although this is very complicated to fix, Vidify has an audio synchronization extension that tries to.

 The full repository is in [vidify/audiosync](https://github.com/vidify/audiosync).
 It's still Work-In-Progress.

 Audiosync is only available on Linux for now.
-It's strongly recommended to use Mpv as the video player.
+It's strongly recommended to use Mpv as the video player because it's more precise.
 You can install it with `pip install vidify[audiosync]`, along with the following dependencies:

 * FFTW: `libfftw3` on Debian-based distros.
 * ffmpeg: `ffmpeg` on most repositories.
 It must be available on your path.
-* pulseaudio: `pulseaudio`, pre-installed on most repos.
+* pulseaudio: `pulseaudio`, pre-installed on most repos, and `libpulse-dev`.
-* youtube-dl: this is installed by default with Vidify, but make sure it's available on your path.
+* youtube-dl: this is installed by default with Vidify, but make sure it's available on your [path](https://superuser.com/q/284342).

 It's also available as [`vidify-audiosync`](https://aur.archlinux.org/packages/vidify-audiosync) on the AUR, and it comes pre-installed in the vidify snap.